tripLr/Fedora-Server-Tools/README.md

-# fedora-tools Fedpra 39 NEW README
+# fedora-tools Fedora 38 and previous DEPRECIATED
 # This Repo contains a set of tools and guidelines
   This is how I generally set up my server Specific for Fedora Switch branches for your version of Fedora